mfgustavo/glompo/README.rst

 The second level of parallelization is optimizer specific and present in swarm type optimizers like CMA which require multiple function evaluations per optimizer iteration.
-These too can generally be evaluated in parallel theoretically using processes or threads.
+These too can generally be evaluated in parallel using processes or threads.
-This can be configured by sending `common.futures.BaseExecutor` classes to the `executor` parameter of `BaseOptimizer` objects during initialisation.
+This can be configured by sending `common.futures.BaseExecutor` classes to the `backend` parameter of `BaseOptimizer` objects during initialisation.
 To avoid crashes (see table below) GloMPO defaults to threading at this level.

 In the case where the function being minimized is in pure python (and there are no